theshanbhag/Ecom-usecase-with-MongoDB-and-BigQuery/mongotopubsub/README.md

 2.This jar built in above step is deployed and run as part of cloud run job.

-3.Below are set of gcloud commands to create docker image with code of mongopubsub application, upload it into container registry, then create a cloud run job then execute it
+3.Below are set of gcloud commands to create docker image with code of mongopubsub application, upload it into container registry, then create a cloud run job, execute it

 gcloud builds submit --pack image=gcr.io/ecomm-analysis/mongotopubsubcr